Single Sign On

 As Skills Base relies on email addresses as the primary way of identifying a person, you should be aware of the implications of changing a person's email address either within Skills Base or within your IdP:

-- If you change a person's email address at your IdP, the next time that person signs in to Skills Base their account won't be found and a new user will be created in the system.
-You will end up with two people with the same name and there is no way to merge these accounts.
+- If you change a person's email address at your IdP, the next time that person signs in to Skills Base their account won't be found.
+If you have Automatic User Account Provisioning enabled a new user account will be created for them in the system.
+As such, you will end up with two people with the same name but different emails, and there is no way to merge these accounts.
 Under these circumstances, you should delete the newly created account in Skills Base and update the existing account to reflect the new email address.
 Next time the user logs in via your IdP they will be connected with their old account.

 Circumstances where updating SSO configuration may be necessary